davidtreth/marsglaciers/README.txt

 Subset the HRSC nadir image files to the bounding box of the context of each Souness GLF.
 Create rasterized images from context, extent and head shapefiles.
+Now also generates DTM images, and layerstacks of HRSC image/DTM/slope.
+These are all locally scaled.

 SounessTopTrumps.py
 ============================================================================
 Create the index HTML of buttons for each Souness GLF, and the Top Trumps page for each Souness GLF.
+Now also generates a JSON file used by the Javascript version of the Souness Top trumps pages.

 marsmap.css
 ============================================================================